AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

 ## 6. Workspace execution and truncation

-Two tools, `run_command` and `run_tests`, execute commands in a real cloned workspace.
+Two tools, `terminal_command` and `run_tests`, execute commands in a real cloned workspace.
 They are useful for running tests, linters, or migrations after a change.

 ### 6.1 Workspace model